sal55/langs/mfeatures.md

 ### Pointer Dereferencing

-This is done with the "^" symbols, applying as as suffix to a term:
+This is done with the "^" symbol, applying as as suffix to a term like in Pascal:

     P^
     (P+i)^

-And can be used consistently with multiple defers:
+And can be used consistently with multiple derefs:

     Q^^
-    R^.S^.T
+    R^.S^.T                # (In such instances, that ^ can be omitted for cleaner code.)

 Each ^ can be cancelled by one &, so that &Q^^ is equal to Q, and &&Q^ equals &Q.